-Over the past eight years, Children of Conservation has provided educational scholarships to the children of hundreds of sanctuary workers in Uganda, Kenya, Zambia, South Africa and Cameroon.
+Over the past nine years, Children of Conservation has provided educational scholarships to the children of hundreds of sanctuary workers in Uganda, Kenya, Zambia, South Africa and Cameroon.
+This year, we are expanding our scholarship program to Sierra Leone, Democratic Republic of the Congo and Guinea.
 We are immensely proud that some of those children have now graduated from university.
 They are wonderful ambassadors for conservation and habitat protection.
 In many villages the benefits of conservation have now come to outweigh the benefits of killing gorillas or chimps for bush meat.
 Working at the sanctuary, or participating in conservation and habitat protection are considered to be noble professions because of the benefits they now incur.

-We work alongside ape sanctuaries including Ngamba Island Orphaned Chimpanzee, Sheldrick Wildlife Trust, Chimfunshi Wildlife Orphanage, Chimp Eden, Limbe Wildlife Center and Sanaga-Yong.
-Providing support to their local communities strengthens their work and allows them to worry less about the wellbeing of their workers and local families and to concentrate on their lifesaving work.
+We work alongside ape sanctuaries including Ngamba Island Chimpanzee Sanctuary, David Sheldrick Wildlife Trust, Chimfunshi Wildlife Orphanage, Chimp Eden, Limbe Wildlife Center, Ol Pejeta Conservancy, Ape Action Africa and Sanaga-Yong.
+Providing support to their local communities strengthens their work and allows them to worry less about the wellbeing of their workers and local families and to concentrate on their life-saving work.

 In Zambia, we built a middle school to bring education to the underserved communities surrounding the Chimfunshi Wildlife Orphanage.
 It was completed in 2017 and currently provides an otherwise unattainable education to more than 190 children.

 This year we plan to construct a new middle school project and health center in Uganda.
 These facilities will benefit the workers at Ngamba Island Chimpanzee Sanctuary and will allow the children of workers there to receive an education they otherwise would not have access to.